 Once you have had your fun in the springs, and maybe not seen a soul like myself, it is on to the waterfalls, cave and toilet bowl!
 Just a short hike past the springs turnoff you will get to the waterfall and make sure you see the cave, swim around the corner, climb up to the waterfall and if you are a good swimmer, test the toilet bowl…

-I will tell you when doing the toilet bowl you need to be a strong swimmer.
-The swim seems easy but you are being pulled around by the current and the opening isn’t that big while it is also sharp and hard… I almost had to save someone who hit his head.
+I will say, if you want to attempt jumping in the toilet bowl you need to be a strong swimmer.
+The swim seems easy but you are being pulled around by the current and the small cave opening isn’t that big while it is also sharp and hard… I almost had to save someone who hit his head.

-- The most “end payoffs” of any hike in Arizona outside of Havasupai.
+- The most “end payoffs” of any day hike in Arizona.

 - Great for kids if they are fit enough for the hike.